Hacking Chinese

 News sources for advanced Chinese listening practice

-That being said, here are some news sources you can checkout.
+That being said, here are some news sources you can check out.
 Please note that I have chosen these purely from a language-learning perspective.
 Please also note that you can find lots of news on video and podcast platforms as well (see the other categories in this article).

 Pros: Interesting topics, wide variety of topics and language, more formal language, enormous amounts of content available